 Students entering SOU may have college credit awarded for educational experiences obtained in the military or elsewhere.
 Credit recommended by the American Council on Education (ACE) will be evaluated by SOU and awarded as appropriate.
 Not withstanding the aforementioned Overarching Policies, SOU will attempt to transfer as many ACE credits as possible from official military transcripts.

 SOU also accepts some credits from third-party entities that do not hold regional accreditation (such as from StraighterLine) that have been evaluated by ACE, as recommended for credit on an ACE transcript.
 Please note that not all coursework will be accepted - SOU academic programs have the prerogative to determine which ACE coursework will be acceptable and have full authority to establish course equivalents.
 These third-parties are not regionally-accredited degree-granting institutions and their transcripts do not display credit values for courses taken.
 ACE must recommend all such courses for credit.
 Students will need to send SOU a transcript from ACE to request that these credits be evaluated and assessed for transfer acceptance.
 Transcripts received directly from these third-parties cannot be utilized.
-For ACE credit from these third-parties, SOU will award no more than 8 total credit hours to an individual student.
+For ACE credit from these third-parties, SOU will award no more than 9 total quarter credit hours, or 2 courses, to an individual student.

 Advanced Placement (AP) Credit